twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

   # Environment variables passed to your functions
   # available in the Twilio runtime via `context` function parameter
   environmentVars:
-    MY_MESSAGE: 'This is cool stuff'
+    MY_MESSAGE: "This is cool stuff"

 # Twilio runtime has to be added as a plugin
 plugins:
-  - '@twilio-labs/serverless-twilio-runtime'
+  - "@twilio-labs/serverless-twilio-runtime"

 functions:
   # Function name